-Filename Safe?
-Description config/trusted-interfaces Yes Lists interfaces on which traffic from trusted networks will be accepted.
-All other packets claiming to be from trusted networks but which come in over other interfaces will be rejected. config/.txt Yes Text files which are displayed by the respective application proxies under certain circumstances.
-For example, rlogin-deny.txt would be displayed by the rlogin application proxy if access is denied. config/subdomain Yes Subdomains which will be accepted by the firewall for mail delivery if you have selected to le Gauntlet rewrite sendmail.cf. config/explicit-routes Yes Lists explicit (static) routes to be installed into the routing tables via /etc/gated.conf. config/frequentcheck.ignore Yes Lists egrep-style regular expressions which will be used to filter the system logs.
-Lines which match expressions listed in this file will not be displayed in the "Possible Items of Interest" part of the Gauntlet reports.

-Filename Safe?
-Description config/swipe.conf Yes[] Stores information about configured swIPe peers and paths.
+- Filename Safe?
+Description config/subdomain Yes Subdomains which will be accepted by the firewall for mail delivery if you have selected to let Gauntlet rewrite sendmail.cf. config/explicit-routes Yes Lists explicit (static) routes to be installed into the routing tables via /etc/gated.conf. config/frequentcheck.ignore Yes Lists egrep-style regular expressions which will be used to filter the system logs.
+Lines which match expressions listed in this file will not be displayed in the "Possible Items of Interest" part of the Gauntlet reports. config/swipe.conf Yes[] Stores information about configured swIPe peers and paths.
 Editing this file is not recommended, although it is safe to do so, because the format of this file is obscure. config/authserver-protocols No Lists DSO (Dynamic Shared Object) files which support additional authentication mechanisms.
 This will be updated by Gauntlet when you install or remove Gauntlet authentication software subsystems using inst . config/netperm-table No Used by application proxies to decide whether to permit access or not.
-Gauntlet creates this file by performing substitutions on the file /config/template.netperm-t able, which is safe to edit server/web_passwd No Updated by gauntlet-admin using the password for the user gauntlet in / etc/passwd .
+Gauntlet creates this file by performing substitutions on the file /config/template.netperm-table, which is safe to edit server/web_passwd No Updated by gauntlet-admin using the password for the user gauntlet in / etc/passwd.